hafolahbi/Hafolahbi/README.md

 - 👋 Hi, I’m @hafolahbi
 - 👀 I’m interested in Python programming language
 - 🌱 I’m currently learning Python and SQL
-- 📫 How to reach me ... l.afolabi@stu.ucc.edu.gh
+- 📫 How to reach me ... afolabilat@gmail.com

 <!---
 hafolahbi/hafolahbi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.